Package 'promoutils'

 Description

-Create an issue listing the coworking todos.
-If no date or timezone, picks the next appropriate date (first Tuesday in the month following an existing coworking issue) and next appropriate timezone (cycling through America, Europe, and Australia) automatically.
+Create a GitHub issue in a repository listing the Coworking ToDos.
+If no date or timezone, picks the next appropriate date (first Tuesday of the month following an existing coworking issue) and next appropriate timezone (cycling through America, Europe, and Australia) automatically.

 Usage